YLtryingcode/DataVisualization/README.md

 Hello there, welcome to my page!
 This is my public portfolio for my Telling Stories with Data class ( aka.
 Data Visualization ) at CMU.
 I will use this place to demonstrate my learning process during this course and continue to post more data visualization along my journey as a data analyst.

 ## About Me
 Hello!
 I'm Yilin Lyu (pronouns: She/Her).
-Currently, I'm in my second year at Heinz College, pursuing a degree in Public Policy and Management with a specialization in Data Analytics.
+I'm in my second year at Heinz College, pursuing a degree in Public Policy and Management with a specialization in Data Analytics.
 I've always been captivated by the power of data science; it's remarkable how it can uncover profound insights from the vast sea of data that surrounds us.
 My aspiration post-graduation is to harness the potential of data science to drive business growth and innovation.

 In my spare time, I enjoy reading, hiking and photography.